 In total, the altitude drops by 1400 m between Meo Vac and Ha Giang, and the winding descent back into the valleys make for an exhilarating ride.
 As the road flattens out in the valley, it rejoins the river.

 Similar to the first day, it road moves along the riverbanks, and the gently winding route makes for a generally relaxing journey.
-Just be aware that a few sections are very poorly paved so, if there are two of you on a bike, the passenger might get a bit of shaking!
+Just be aware that a few sections are very poorly paved so, if there are two of you on a bike, the passenger might get shaken up!

 Approaching Ha Giang, there aren’t many places to stop and eat and after the long journey in the morning, you will definitely need some food!
 Before the final stretch, you can stop for lunch at Bac Me, a little town at a river crossing, where there are food stalls and small cafes that can provide you with the fuel for this final leg home!